DFE-Digital/school-experience-devops/README.md

 # school-experience-devops

-To completely bootstrap an environment including the building of the school-experience image, seeding the database and pushing of the locally built image to the registry...
+The following describes how to completely bootstrap an environment including the building of the school-experience image, seeding the database, pushing of the locally built image to the registry and the creation of a Azure Key Vault with secrets.
+The deployment script will generate secure passwords for the Postgres admin and user passwords and will prompt the user for the Sentry DSN, Slack webhook and DfE Signin secret value.
+If the user chooses not to supply values for the last three secrets then a value of `rubbish` is used for each of them.

-Prerequisites:

-There must a Azure Key Vault set up for which the account running the `deploy.sh` [has 'get' and 'list' access](https://docs.microsoft.com/en-us/azure/key-vault/quick-create-net#assign-permissions-to-your-application-to-read-secrets-from-key-vault).
-The key vault must have the following secrets

-* `postgresAdminPassword`
-* `postgresUserPassword`
-* `slackWebhook` - required but will be ignored if slackEnv is set to ''
-* `sentryDsn`  - required but will be ignored if set to ''
-* `dfeSigninSecret` - required nbu will be ignored if set to ''

 **The deploy script uses the `--template-uri` i.e. remote templates.
-This is required because it references Azure Key Vaults's with via [dynamic ids](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-keyvault-parameter#reference-secrets-with-dynamic-id)**
+This is required because it references Azure Key Vaults's via [dynamic ids](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-keyvault-parameter#reference-secrets-with-dynamic-id)**

 Usage: